SchokiCoder/book_modern_c/src/4_operators.md

 ```

 but writing it like this can get very tedious.
-That's why we can and will also write like so:
+That's why we can write it this way:

 ```c
 a += 5;
 ```

-this is much more quick and very common and in fact works with every arithmetic
+This is much more quick and very common and in fact works with every arithmetic
 operator.

 Here are all common arithmetic operators: